groovyrey/nextapp/posts/object-oriented-programming-java.md

 title: Object-Oriented Programming in Java
 date: 2025-07-15
 author: Roksy9RE20Wl4TOVggJYprrEgUm2
+description: "An introduction to the core concepts of Object-Oriented Programming (OOP) in Java, including classes, objects, and the four main pillars."
 ---

 # Object-Oriented Programming (OOP) in Java

 This lesson introduces the fundamental concepts of Object-Oriented Programming (OOP) using Java.
 OOP is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).